realcosis/PlusEMU/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Console Error**
+**Browser Console Error**
-If the bug is related to a disconnect, paste any errors from the browsers dev console.
+If the bug is related to a disconnect, paste the possible related errors from the browsers dev console.

+**Emulator Error**
+If the bug is related to an exception thrown, paste the possible related exceptions.